Workspaces

 A Workspace groups several repositories into one working set so a single agent can operate across all of them at once.

-• Create one from the New Workspace action in the sidebar and pick the repositories — and the runtime — to include.
+• Create one from the New Workspace action in the sidebar, then pick the repositories and the runtime to include.

 • The first repository is the agent’s working directory; the others are mounted through the runtime’s own multi-directory flag (--add-dir for Claude, Codex, and Copilot; --include-directories for Gemini).